Apostolic Constitutions: Influence

 In antiquity, the Apostolic Constitutions were mistakenly supposed to be gathered and handed down by Clement of Rome, the authority of whose name gave weight to more than one such piece of early Christian literature (see also Clementine literature).

 The Apostolic Constitutions were rejected as apocryphal by the Decretum Gelasianum, and the 692 Quinisext Council rejected most of the work as heretical interpolations.
 Eastern Christianity accepted only part of Book 8, known as the Canons of the Apostles.
 Nevertheless, the 1913 Catholic Encyclopedia describes the Constitutions as held in "high esteem" in antiquity, and as the basis for significant amounts of canon law.

-The Apostolic Constitutions were accepted as canonical by John of Damascus and, in a modified form, included in the 81 book canon of the Ethiopian Orthodox Church.
+The Apostolic Constitutions were accepted as canonical by John of Damascus and, in a modified form, included in the longer version of 81 book canon of the Ethiopian Orthodox Church.

 Even if the text of the Apostolic Constitutions was extant in many libraries during the Middle Ages, it was largely ignored.
 In 1546 a Latin version of a text was found in Crete and published.
 The first complete edition of the Greek text was printed in 1563 by Turrianus.

-William Whiston in the 18th century devoted the third volume of his Primitive Christianity Revived to prove that "they are the most sacred of the canonical books of the New Testament; "for "these sacred Christian laws or constitutions were delivered at Jerusalem, and in Mount Sion, by our Saviour to the eleven apostles there assembled after His resurrection."
+William Whiston in the 18th century devoted the third volume of his Primitive Christianity Revived to prove that "they are the most sacred of the canonical books of the New Testament", for "these sacred Christian laws or constitutions were delivered at Jerusalem, and in Mount Sion, by our Saviour to the eleven apostles there assembled after His resurrection".

 Today the Apostolic Constitutions are regarded as a highly significant historical document, as they reveal the moral and religious conditions, as well as the liturgical observances of 3rd and 4th centuries.
 They are part of the Ante-Nicene Fathers collection.
+Their formulation of a priestly ordination text invoking upon each candidate "the spirit of grace and counsel, so that with a pure heart he may help and govern the People of God" was recalled by the Second Vatican Council in asserting that priests are to work with and help the bishops "in their role of teaching, sanctifying and nourishing the People of God".